 College: B.A., Public Relations, Advertising and Applied Communication, Georgia State University

 The Va Mag Internship Experience: Stormm began her internship with Va Mag during her junior year of college.
-Eventually she was promoted to our A&E reporter.
+Years later she was promoted to our A&E reporter.
 Although Stormm has a strong interest in writing, her passion is missionary work.
 She recently returned from Zimbabwe, after six months of voluntary mission work.
 While abroad, Stormm was able to establish a feeding program to support developing rural areas and provided administrative guidance and support to Mind the Gap, an orphanage in Bulawayo, Zimbabwe.
 Previously, she worked in operations management in the private sector.
-Stormm currently works as an international program assistant for the Emory Global Health Institute with an organization called International Association of Public Health Institutes, the International Associate of National Public Health Institutes.
-In her role, she works on web development, graphic design, and editorials.
+Va Mag assisted Stormm in obtaining a position as an international program assistant for the International Association of Public Health Institutes.
+In this role, she works on web development, graphic design, and editorials.

-College: Georgetown University, Masters of Professional Studies, Journalism
+College: Masters of Professional Studies, Journalism, Georgetown University,

 Youngstown State University, B.G.S.